loicdescotte/loicdescotte.github.io/_posts/2019-02-24-playing-with-reasonml-and-reasonreact.md

 You can find a small example I did [here](https://repl.it/@Loic_D/reasonReactLearn-List) (basically a CRUD).

 As you can see, there is a lot of nice things for a Scala developer, like pattern matching or the Option type.

+This example can be compared with the [similar example I've done using Binding.scala](http://loicdescotte.github.io/posts/binding-scalajs/) or [with React.js](https://codepen.io/loicd/pen/RKJryq).